If you’re considering moving to Argentina but aren’t sure where to settle, then you’re in the right place.

 Mendoza is great place to live in Argentina.
 The city is large and has a lot to offer as far as schools, medical care, and an international airport.

-The surrounding countryside is what tempts me most about the idea of living in Mendoza.
+But it is the access to nature that tempts me most about the idea of living in Mendoza.
+You get the best of both worlds.

 Mendoza’s best wineries ensure you’ll have plenty of entertainment and cultural options despite living outside of Argentina’s culture hub, Buenos Aires.

-Another great option for is San Rafael, a smaller city three hours south of Mendoza.
-It has a lot of stunning outdoors activities in the Atuel Canyon area and its own beautiful wine region.
+Another great option is San Rafael, a smaller city three hours south of Mendoza.
+It is a much smaller city but it does have its own airport with regular flights to Buenos Aires.
+San Rafael has a lot of outdoors activities in the Atuel Canyon area and its own beautiful wine region.

 4. Cordoba